Things to Do in Paddington (+ Little Venice) | What to See + Where to Stay, Shop, Eat

 Top 10 Things to Do in Paddington (+ Little Venice)

-London Paddington station is worth seeing for several reasons.
-It’s a Grade I listed building, and was designed by the renowned British civil engineer Isambard Kingdom Brunel.
+London Paddington Station is worth seeing for several reasons.
+Itโs a Grade I listed building, and was designed by the renowned British civil engineer Isambard Kingdom Brunel.
 Paddington is also central to British transport history.
-Since 1829, it’s seen the first public bus service, passenger railway, and direct airport rail link – the Heathrow Express.
+Since 1829, itโs seen the first public bus service, passenger railway, and the direct airport rail link – the Heathrow Express.ย ย

-If you want to stop for food, a drink, or a spot of shopping, there’s over 30 shops, bars, and restaurants at the station, too.
+If you want to stop for food, a drink, or a spot of shopping, there are over 30 shops, bars, and restaurants at the station, too.ย

-The Alexander Fleming Laboratory Museum can be found at the hospital.
+The Alexander Fleming Laboratory Museum is located at the hospital.
 It offers free admission.
-You can visit between Monday and Thursday from 10am to 1pm, or outside of these times by prior arrangement.
+You can visit Monday to Thursday from 10 am to 1 pm, or outside these times by prior arrangement.ย

 Another way to experience the canal is to hire a GoBoat.
 You can pick one up from Paddington Basin for one, two, or three hours, and each seats up to eight passengers.
 A briefing and safety equipment are supplied, and the electric motor cruises along at a leisurely pace.